Epidemia: History

 With the new line-up, Melisov decided to complete a conceptual metal opera.
 Originally, he had planned to create music for the Dragonlance series of fantasy novels, but Epidemia was unable to get rights.
 Melisov instead wrote his own storyline for the opera, which was similar to the Dragonlance series.
 In 2004 the conceptual album Elfiyskaya Rukopis (Elven Manuscript), featuring vocalists from Aria, Arida Vortex, Chorny Obelisk and Master, was released.
 The album was produced by Vladimir Holstinin of Aria fame.
 Epidemia's presentation of Elven Manuscript together with Aria on February 13, 2004 at the Friday 13 Festival was attended by around 6,000 people.
-The popularity of the band grew, and the track "Proydi Svoy Put" (Pass Your Way) from the opera held the top position on the Nashe Radio weekly chart for one month.

 A year later, Epidemia released the Livin' in Twilight album, consisting of re-recorded songs from their first three albums.
 Livin' in Twilight was recorded with Ilya "Lars" Mamontov playing second guitar instead of Bushuyev.
-In fall 2006, Epidemia released a double DVD set, consisting of 10 Years' Path, a live recording of material from their first three albums, and The Elven Manuscript, a recording of songs solely from the Elven Manuscript album.
-In 2007, Epidemia released a follow-up to Elven Manuscript, entitled The Elven Manuscript: Legend of All Times.
-It continued along the same storyline set in the first metal opera, and was Epidemia's first full-length featuring Ivan Izotov on bass.

 A theatrical performance of both parts of Elven Manuscript took place in the Luzhniki Sports Arena on December 3, 2007, and drew 5000 fans.
 After the 2007 release and show, Epidemia received many offers to play in different Russian cities and CIS countries (Ukraine, Latvia, Armenia).
-In April 2008, Epidemia held "The Unusual Concert", where all the musicians played on unusual acoustic instruments.